 Damages

-Before you purchase a used container, be sure to check for all present damages.
-Some damage might not bother you depending on what you plan to use the container for.
+Before you purchase a used container, check for all present damages.
+Depending on what you plan to use the container for, some damage might not bother you.

-Age and condition are both important factors because a newer container could be more expensive but it may have gone through more wear and tear than an older one.
+Age and condition are both important factors because a newer container could be more expensive, but it may have experienced more wear and tear than an older one.

 Here is a quick overview of the varying degrees, or grades, of shipping containers, what they entail, and their respective prices: